FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 ## Faction Diversity

-As an in-depth guide of the [Factions](Faction_Information "wikilink") is available, the following is more summary.
+As an in-depth guide of the [Factions]{https://wiki.faforever.com/en/Play/Learning-SupCom/Faction-Information) is available, the following is more summary.

 ### UEF - Unity
 A strong faction known for their excellent defenses.
 Recommended for beginners.